-How long had Mobility Work CMMS been in place in your organization?
+How long had Mobility Work been in place in your organization?

-Barthélémy Longueville: We deployed Mobility Work CMMS in May 2018 at the Vallourec plant in Déville-lès-Rouen.
+Barthélémy Longueville: We deployed Mobility Work in May 2018 at the Vallourec plant in Déville-lès-Rouen.

 The production of all activity reports was a starting point in the integration of Mobility Work into the plant, as they allow teams to monitor industrial maintenance operations.

-How has the deployment of Mobility Work been experienced by the maintenance teams?
+How has the deployment of the cmms been experienced?

 To prevent possible concerns, we organized training sessions.
 We have a technician here, usually responsible for the structure and spare parts, who committed to training.
 He organized three training sessions, each lasting 30 minutes for about ten participants, for our thirty users.